-DAVIDsTEA Inc. was incorporated under the Canada Business Corporations Act, or the CBCA, on April 29, 2008 and our principal executive offices are located at 5430 Ferrier, Mount-Royal, Québec, Canada, H4P 1M2.
+DAVIDSTEA Inc. was incorporated under the Canada Business Corporations Act, or the CBCA, on April 29, 2008 and our principal executive offices are located at 5430 Ferrier, Mount-Royal, Québec, Canada, H4P 1M2.
 Our office in the United States is located at 400 Fifth Avenue, Waltham, Massachusetts, 02451.
 Our telephone number at our principal executive offices is (888) 873-0006.
 Our website address is www.davidstea.com.
 Our website and the information contained on our website do not constitute a part of this prospectus.

+The Offering

+Common

+shares

+offered by us 2,988,600 shares.

+Common

+shares offered by the selling

+shareholders 2,111,400 shares.

+Common

+shares to be outstanding immediately after completion of this offering 23,155,571 shares.

+Option to

-The Offering Common shares offered by us shares.
-Common shares offered by the selling shareholders shares.
-Common shares to be outstanding immediately after completion of this offering shares.
-Option to purchase additional shares The selling shareholders have granted the underwriters an option for a period of 30 days after the date of this prospectus to purchase up to an additional shares.
-Use of proceeds We estimate that the net proceeds to us from this offering will be approximately US\$ million, at an assumed initial public offering price of US\$ per share, the midpoint of the price range set forth on the cover of this prospectus, after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+purchase additional shares We and the selling shareholders have granted the underwriters an option for a period of 30 days after the date of this prospectus to purchase up to an additional 765,000 shares from us and the selling shareholders.

+Use of proceeds

+We estimate that the net proceeds to us from this offering will be approximately US\$37.3 million (or approximately US\$43.3 million if the underwriters exercise their option to purchase additional shares in full), at an assumed initial public offering price of US\$15.00 per share, the midpoint of the price range set forth on the cover of this prospectus, after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
 We intend to use the net proceeds of this offering to repay indebtedness and for working capital and general corporate purposes.
 See "Use of Proceeds."

 We will not receive any of the proceeds from the sale of common shares by the selling shareholders.

 Dividend policy We do not expect to pay any dividends on our common shares in the foreseeable future.

 Risk factors You should read the "Risk Factors" section of this prospectus for a discussion of factors to consider carefully before deciding to invest in our common shares.

+Proposed

+symbol "DTEA"

-Proposed symbol "DTEA" of shares to be outstanding after this offering is based on common shares outstanding as des the following: • co of ommon shares issuable upon exercise of options outstanding under our equity incentive plan as at a weighted average exercise price of \$ per share; and • 0 ommon shares reserved for future issuance under our equity incentive plan as of Unless otherwise indicated, this prospectus reflects and assumes the following: • the adoption of our articles of amendment and our amended and restated bylaws, each to be effective upon the closing of this offering; • the automatic exc offering; hange of all of our Class AA Common Shares, no par value, into common shares upon the closing of this
+The number of common shares to be outstanding after this offering is based on 20,166,971 common shares outstanding as of January 31, 2015 and excludes the following:

+- 2,905,648 common shares issuable upon exercise of options outstanding under our equity incentive plan as of January 31, 2015 at a weighted average exercise price of \$2.06 per share; - 235,120 common shares issuable upon the vesting of restricted share units outstanding under our equity incentive plan as of March 31, 2015; and - 1,204,880 common shares reserved for future issuance under our equity incentive plan as of March 31, 2015.

+Unless otherwise indicated, this prospectus reflects and assumes the following:

+the 1.6-for-1 forward split of our common shares effective as of May 21, 2015;